redux-observable/redux-observable/docs/basics/Epics.md

 function (action$: Observable<Action>, store: Store): Observable<Action>;
 ```

-While you'll most commonly produce actions out in response to some action you received in, keep in mind that's not actually a requirement!
-Once you're inside your Epic, use any Observable patterns you desire as long as anything output from the outermost stream is an action.
+While you'll most commonly produce actions out in response to some action you received in, that's not actually a requirement!
+Once you're inside your Epic, use any Observable patterns you desire as long as anything output from the final, returned stream, is an action.

 The actions you emit will be immediately dispatched through the normal `store.dispatch()`, so under the hood redux-observable effectively does `epic(actions$, store).subscribe(store.dispatch)`

-> The pattern of handling side effects this way is similar to the "*process manager*" pattern, sometimes called a ["*saga*"](https://msdn.microsoft.com/en-us/library/jj591569.aspx), but the original definition of [saga is not truly applicable](http://kellabyte.com/2012/05/30/clarifying-the-saga-pattern/).
-If you're familiar with [redux-saga](http://yelouafi.github.io/redux-saga/), redux-observable is very similar.
-But because it uses RxJS it is much more declarative and you utilize and expand your existing RxJS abilities.
+Epics run alongside the normal Redux dispatch channel, **after** the reducers have already received them--so you cannot "swallow" an incoming action.
+Actions always run through your reducers _before_ your Epics even receive them.

-Keep in mind that letting an incoming action pass through transparently will create an infinite loop:
+If you let an incoming action pass through, it will create an infinite loop:

 ```js
 // DO NOT DO THIS
 const actionEpic = (action$) => action$; // creates infinite loop
 ```

+> The pattern of handling side effects this way is similar to the "*process manager*" pattern, sometimes called a ["*saga*"](https://msdn.microsoft.com/en-us/library/jj591569.aspx), but the original definition of [saga is not truly applicable](http://kellabyte.com/2012/05/30/clarifying-the-saga-pattern/).
+If you're familiar with [redux-saga](http://yelouafi.github.io/redux-saga/), redux-observable is very similar.
+But because it uses RxJS it is much more declarative and you utilize and expand your existing RxJS abilities.

 ## A Basic Example